ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ## ▶️ Usage

-After launching LM Studio, enabling the local server and loading the desired AI model:
+Run the application after running the AI ​​model in Lm studio:

    ```bash
    python En_language.py  # for English